venysssssssssss/AwsOverview/README.md

 ### 3.12.
 IAM Guidelines & Best Practices

-- Don’t use the root account except for AWS account setup
+- Don't use the root account except for AWS account setup
 - One physical user = One AWS user
 - **Assign users to groups** and assign permissions to groups
 - Create a **strong password policy**